 Decrease in cosine marked in blue in the new triangle.
 It's length is sin(x)×dx which means the derrivative of cos(x) is −sin(x).

-Let's draw tangens and secant on a unit circle.
+Let's draw tangens and secant on the unit circle.

 Let there be a small increase in x, call it dx.
 We can add few lines and form a new triangle as follows.